ruyadorno/ipt/README.md

-  -e --file-encoding Sets a encoding to open <path> file, defaults to utf8 -m --multiple      Allows the selection of multiple items -s --separator     Defines a separator to be used to split input into items -c --copy       Do not copy selected item(s) to clipboard
+  -e --file-encoding Sets a encoding to open <path> file, defaults to utf8 -m --multiple      Allows the selection of multiple items -s --separator     Defines a separator to be used to split input into items -c --copy          Do not copy selected item(s) to clipboard --unquoted         Force the output to be unquoted
 ```